-183 OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Explanatory Notes, para.
+OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Explanatory Notes, para.
 118.

-184 AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
+184See AComHPR, Guidelines on Freedom of Assembly and Association in Africa, para 71; AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
 63, para.
 23.

-[E]ven if, in principle, States parties may introduce a system aimed at reconciling an individual's freedom to impart information and to participate in a peaceful assembly with the general interest of maintaining public order in a certain area, the system must not operate in a way that is incompatible with the object and purpose of articles 19 and 21 of the Covenant.185
+[E]ven if, in principle, States parties may introduce a system aimed at reconciling an individual's freedom to impart information and to participate in a peaceful assembly with the general interest of maintaining public order in a certain area, the system must not operate in a way that is incompatible with the object and purpose of articles 19 and 21 of the Covenant.
+185